 Bringing seniors and kids together to share quality time and experiences is an important component of living well in San Diego County.
 The challenge can be to find activities that both the kids and seniors will find fun as well as interesting and a shared learning adventure.

 When the Scripps Ranch community’s Scripps Ranch 50 Plus organization started looking into Intergenerational activities for the community, one of the first ideas was to hold an Intergenerational (IG) Games event.
 IG Games have been successfully held in various communities throughout the county – and indeed, a number will be held again this year.
-Scripps Ranch 50 Plus approached the members of a second local group, Sustainable Scripps Ranch and the leaders at Innovations Academy Charter School and found a common thread in all their work: each group has a commitment to teaching others about the importance of sustainable living.
+Scripps Ranch 50 Plus approached the members of a second local group, Scripps Ranch Civic Association and the leaders at Innovations Academy Charter School and found a common thread in all their work: each group has a commitment to teaching others about the importance of sustainable living.
 With Earth Day coming up later this month, the idea of hosting an IG Games blossomed into the concept of having an IG Earth Day Festival.

 This festival will be the first of its kind – a day when active 50+ adults will join over 340 Innovations Academy students of all ages as they celebrate Earth Day and participate in hands-on activities related to sustainability, environmental, and other public health concepts.
 Presenters will tackle a variety of subjects including energy efficiency, gardening, health and nutrition, water conservation, nature, recycling, and zero waste.